learning-layers/openid-connect-button/README.md

 Developer Tutorial
 ==
 This tutorial provides step-by-step instructions on how to instrument an arbitrary Web page client with the OpenID Connect Button to enable authentication and access to user information.
 The button is automatically rendered based on a couple of attributes that define OpenID Connect-relevant configuration details.
 Developers receive access to different OpenID Connect related information such as provider configuration, tokens, and user information.
+When users of a client sign in with an OpenID Connect provider, the client gets an *access token*, which can be further used to make calls to service APIs capable of interacting with the OpenID Connect provider.

-Add the OpenID Connect Button
+Add the OpenID Connect Button to a Web page
 --
-When users of a client sign in with an OpenID Connect provider, the client gets an access token, which can be further used to make calls to service APIs capable of interacting with the OpenID Connect provider.

 Adding the OpenID Connect button to a Web page client is done in four simple steps:

 - __Step 1: Register page as OpenID Connect client.__